West African giraffe: Evolutionary history

 Older studies on giraffe subspecies have caused some researchers to question the separate status of G. c. peralta and the Kordofan giraffe (G. c. antiquorum).
 Genetic testing published in 2007 confirmed the distinctiveness of the West African giraffe.

 Most captive giraffes from northwestern Africa are in French zoological parks, a result of the French colonies in West Africa.
 Those giraffes were formerly treated as G. c. peralta.
 However, since genetic analysis revealed that only giraffes to the west of Lake Chad belong to this subspecies, the populations in European zoos are in fact Kordofan giraffes (G. c. antiquorum).
 The West African giraffe is more closely related to the giraffes of East Africa than to those of Central Africa.
 Its ancestor may have migrated from East to North Africa during the Quaternary and then to West Africa with the development of the Sahara desert.
 At its largest, Lake Chad may have acted as a barrier between West African and Kordofan giraffes during the Holocene.

 Distribution and habitat

-The Nigerien giraffe population relies upon seasonal migration between the relatively drought-resistant lowlands of the Niger River valley and the drier highlands near Kouré.
+The Nigerian giraffe population relies upon seasonal migration between the relatively drought-resistant lowlands of the Niger River valley and the drier highlands near Kouré.
 In this area, Tiger bush habitat allows bands of trees to thrive in climates which might otherwise become more typical desert.